52nd Police Precinct Station

-52nd Police Precinct Station House and Stable is a historic police station located in Norwood in the Bronx, New York City.
+52nd Police Precinct Station is a historic police station located in the Norwood section of the Bronx, New York City.
 It was built 1904–1906 and is a three-story, red brick structure approximately 50 feet by 80 feet in size.
 It is in the style of a Tuscan villa.
 It features a 21-foot square clock tower with large polychrome terracotta clock faces on three sides.
+Originally known as the 41st precinct, it was redesignated as the 52nd in the 1929 city-wide precinct renumbering.

+The station was built in response to an increasing need for police protection after the area was annexed to New York City in 1898 and the population began to increase.

+In 1921, the NYPD estimated the value of the building to be $125,000, and the 90 x 170 ft lot to be $15,000.

 It was designated a New York City Landmark in 1974 and was listed on the National Register of Historic Places in 1982.
 The architects were Stoughton & Stoughton of Mount Vernon, New York.